-Regenerative agriculture focuses on restoring and maintaining biologically healthy soil.
-It takes its cues from nature, which has a long record of successfully growing things.
-By recarbonizing soils via photosynthesis and biology, regenerative agriculture produces healthy food, protects watersheds, strengthens ecological and cultural diversity, and expands economic resilience.
-It is a low-cost “shovel-ready”, solution to climate change.
-It can restore degraded land.
+Since 1850, industrial agriculture has created a legacy of water pollution, animal abuse, degraded land, and unhealthy food.
+It has been responsible for over a third of all carbon dioxide emissions generated by humans.
+Taking its cues from nature, regenerative agriculture focuses on restoring and maintaining biologically healthy soil.
+By recarbonizing soils via photosynthesis and biology, regenerative agriculture produces healthy food, protects watersheds, strengthens ecological and cultural diversity, and expands economic resilience – critical needs under climate change.
+It is a low-cost, “shovel-ready” solution that can restore degraded land.
 It can feed the world.
 Regenerative agriculture has ancient origins and is the foundation of Indigenous and traditional food systems worldwide.

 Action Items